Papuahyla lodesdema

-Litoria lodesdema is a species of frog in the subfamily Pelodryadinae, endemic to New Guinea.
+Papuahyla lodesdema is a species of frog in the family Pelodryadidae, endemic to New Guinea.

 The adult male frog is yellow-green in color and measures about 22 mm in snout-vent length.
 It has a bronze or yellow stripe.
 These frogs have some webbing on their front feet and more webbing on their hind feet.

 These frogs have been observed laying eggs in a roadside marsh.

-The scientists who first described Litoria lodesdema named it from the Latin phrase loca demissa septentrionalis domicilium habemus or "in the lowlands of the north we have our home".
+The scientists who first described Papuahyla lodesdema named it from the Latin phrase loca demissa septentrionalis domicilium habemus or "in the lowlands of the north we have our home".